Usability Testing: the Key to Design Validation

 Don’t!
 You will just have to bite your tongue and take all the mistakes on your chin.
 If it helps, treat it as an investigation and play a detective.
 Believe me, I know it’s hard.
 This is one of the many reasons why UX research professionals are in such a demand at the moment.
 Since they don’t make the actual designs, they detach themselves from the situation and don’t take the mistakes personally.
 There’s another piece I wrote about user research in case you want to learn about the role of silence in the life of a UX designer.

 Usability testing is essential if you want to be sure that your users won’t struggle while interacting with your service.
-In the long turn money talks, so tests conducted before implementation phase can protect you from unnecessary future costs and bitter surprise.
+In the long turn money talks, so tests conducted before the implementation phase can protect you from unnecessary future costs and bitter surprise.

 Fun fact.
 One episode of the ever-funny Silicon Valley (season 3, episode 9) was dedicated to facing feedback from usability tests and focus groups.
 Highly recommended!